Faculty / Staff

 Visual and Creative Art - painting, drawing, creative process, photography, creative writing, 3-dimensional art, community art, graphic design

-~Julie Watt brings a wealth of knowledge, passion, and inspiration to The Complex Community.
+• Julie Watt brings a wealth of knowledge, passion, and inspiration to The Complex Community.
 Julie holds a Bachelor of Science Degree in Graphic Design from Northeastern University and an Master's of Fine Arts in Interdisciplinary Arts from Goddard College.
-Julie is a Graphic Design and Digital Media teacher at Norwich Technical High School and an Adjunct Professor of Multi-Media Design at The University of New Haven.
+Julie is the Graphic Design and Digital Media Department Head at Norwich Technical High School and an Adjunct Professor of Painting at QVCC.
+Julie has also served on the faculty at the University of New Haven teaching Multi-Media Design.

 Julie spent much time in the professional world of Graphic Design working for companies such as Time Warner NYC, Valassis Communications CT, ADVO CT, and ADCO MO.
 Julie is passionate about education and the arts and is currently working towards her administrative certification in Educational Leadership at Central Connecticut State University.